Rama Kulasekhara: Kulottunga Chola's south Kerala campaign

-Southern parts of Kerala (Venad and the Ay country), as far north as Kollam, again came under the Chola rule by 1097 AD.
+Southern parts of Kerala (Venadu and the Ay country), as far north as Kollam, again came under the Chola rule by 1097 AD.
 This military thrust was probably conducted by "Chola-Pandya" ruler Jatavarman Srivallabha or Chola general Naralokavira Kalinga Rayan for the Chola king Kulottunga I (1070–1120).
 Records of this campaign mention, among other things, the "chaver" warriors in Kuda Malai Nadu (meaning Kerala here) ascending the "unique heaven" in battles, "the subduing of the numerous forces of the Keralas", "making the rebel vassal kings obedient", "victory over the bow emblem" and "the Chera king's retreat from the battle field".
 A new era called "Kollam Azhintha Andu" was inaugurated by the Pandyas in 1097 AD.
 Weakened authority of the Chera Perumal is evident in some of the inscriptions from this period.
 In 1099 AD, the leader of the Nair warriors of Nedumpurayur Nadu is seen handling the affairs of the Nedumpuram Thali, an originally state-sponsored temple.
 Earlier in 1099, Rama Kulasekhara, with the Four Brahmin Ministers (the Nalu Thali) and the Thrikkunnappuzha, is seen residing and issuing orders from the Great Temple (the Nediya Thali) at Kodungallur.

 Recovery of Kollam

 It seems that the Chera Perumal managed to recover Kollam c.
 1100/02 AD.
 A possible major battle at Poonthura, near Vizhinjam, involving Mana Vikrama of Eranadu and his Nairs later known as "Poonthura Nairs", was instrumental in this recovery.
-Cholas eventually fixed their boundary at Kottar (leaving the Venad and the Ay country to the Cheras).
+Cholas eventually fixed their boundary at Kottar (leaving the Venadu and the Ay country to the Cheras).
 We have a mention of a council attended by king Rama Kulasekhara and Mana Vikrama Punthurakkon (the future Zamorin, "the first among the samanthas") at Kollam in 1102 AD.
 Rama Kulasekhara publicly atoned for the wrongs committed by him against the Brahmins at this council.
 The record was probably made in the aftermath of the recovery of Kollam.